Ifeoluwa-hub/Fast-Food-Restaurants-Insights-Dashboard-PowerBI-/README.md

 # Fast-Food-Restaurants-Insights-Dashboard- (PowerBI)-

-This is a list of 10,000 fast-food restaurants provided by Datafiniti's Business Database.
+This is a list of 10,000 fast-food restaurants provided by Datafiniti's.
 The dataset includes the restaurant's address, city, latitude and longitude coordinates, name, and more.
 The data was used to:
 - Rank cities with the most and least fast-food restaurants across the U.S. E.g.: Cities with the most and least McDonald's per capita
 - Fast food restaurants per capita for all states